swagger-atlas/atlas/docs/artillery.md

-What is K6
+What is Artillery
 =======

-K6 is a developer-centric load testing tool.
-It read JS configuration file and run load test depending on your options K6 is documented at their [official site](https://docs.k6.io/docs)
+Artillery is a modern, powerful & easy-to-use load testing and functional testing toolkit.
+Use it to ship scalable applications that stay performant & resilient under high load.
+Artillery is documented at their [official site](https://artillery.io/docs/)

-Short note on K6 Commands
+Short note on Artillery Commands
 ======
-- In this documentation, K6 commands are given which are each relevant to their section.
+- In this documentation, artillery commands are given which are each relevant to their section.
-- When you run `python manage.py dist k6`, all these commands are run by default.
+- When you run `python manage.py dist artillery`, all these commands are run by default.
 - In the dist command, you can toggle the features as needed

-K6 Setup for ATLAS
+Artillery Setup for ATLAS
 =====
-When integrating ATLAS project with K6, you would need to run one-time script which would install all required dependencies.
+When integrating ATLAS project with artillery, you would need to run one-time script which would install all required dependencies.
-For K6, setup is responsible for:
+For artillery, setup is responsible for:

-- Installing all third party JS libraries
 - Convert all required constants into a JS file and expose them
 - Convert all required settings into a JS file and expose them

 This step should be only executed if you change any settings value or update your ATLAS project.

-`python manage.py setup k6`
+`python manage.py setup artillery`

-Basic K6 Configuration
+Basic Artillery Configuration
 ========

-At the very least, we require two K6 Configuration to be filled by users:
+At the very least, we require two artillery Configuration to be filled by users:
 - You need to enter your Swagger definition at `conf/swagger.yaml` location
 - You need to enter your Profiles definition at `conf/profiles.yaml` [Profiles](profiles.md)